 - If you are a HEAVY Usenet user

-Block Accounts for Infrequent Usenet Users
+Block Accounts are Good for Infrequent Usenet Users

 A block account is great if you enjoy the benefits of Usenet from time-to-time, but not enough to commit yourself to a recurring monthly membership.

-Another good practical example for using block accounts is for, ahem, adult materials on Usenet.
-A block account is a great way to occasionally binge on Usenet adult materials.
+Another good practical example for using block accounts is for, ahem, adult erotica on Usenet.
+A block account is a great way to occasionally binge on Usenet adult erotica materials.
 There is a much better selection of adult images and short adult video clips on Usenet than with torrents.
 Though torrents still win out for full-length adult videos.

 Usenet Block Account versus Monthly Plan

 The break even point for when it makes sense to switch from relying on a block account to a traditional monthly plan depends on the prices of the various plans (block accounts are cheaper the more GBs you buy – see the heading below ‘How Much do Block Accounts Cost’).